xsdg/gqpp/.github/ISSUE_TEMPLATE.md

 Verify first that your issue/request is not already reported on GitHub.
 Also test if the latest release, and master branch are affected too.

-Bevore sending the report, please remove the comments.
+Before sending the report, please remove the comments.
 -->

 ### ISSUE TYPE